Reading time: 6 minutes

 Want proof?
 I challenge you to detect the difference between a perfect retina image and a 50% distorted one below (obviously you have to view them on a retina display, otherwise they will always be perfect)…

 2x 100% jpg quality (881.7kb)

 2x 50% jpg quality (92.8kb)

 Whether or not you are able to see the compression in the lower image depends largely on the pixel size of your device.
 When you are on a typical mobile phone (with a retina display), you will see two perfect images, while the upper one is almost 10 times larger than the lower one.
 When you are on a device with larger pixels (and a retina display), you might be able to spot the pixelated effect when you look very closely.
 Note that we are looking for the distortion effect that is visible in the top right image of this 4x close-up.

 So… with 2x 50% jpg compression you get (almost) perfect images on retina AND non-retina displays, zero added complexity and you save bytes by a factor 10 (or 2 if you ignore retina displays).
 I bet you would like to have that in your Hugo website for all images, even the ones in your markdown.
 No problem!
-I will be giving a lighting talk on HugoConf 2022, called ‘Resize all images’, where I will show you how to achieve this with a minimal amount of code.
-Don’t miss out.
-Sign up now!Joost van der Schee
+I have submitted a lighting talk to HugoConf 2022, called ‘Resize all images’, where I will show you how to achieve this with a minimal amount of code.
+I am not sure I will make it to the final line-up, so I have also published the full transcript.Joost van der Schee